 NOTE Informative Annex D gives a procedure to calculate Tu.

-The apparent wave length λa may be estimated in the absence of more specific studies by the sum of the lower-corner and upper-corner periods TB, TC of the constant spectral acceleration range of the reference seismic action defined in prEN 1998-1-1:2022, 5.2.2.2(1), using Formula (8.5).
+The apparent wave length λa may be estimated in the absence of more specific studies by the sum of the lower-corner and upper-corner periods TB, TC of the constant spectral acceleration range of the reference seismic action defined in EN 1998-1-1:—2, 5.2.2.2(1), using Formula (8.5).

 λa=Vapp (TB+TC) (8.5)